devanshiagarwal1034/DBT-Pipeline-for-Travel-Data-Analytics/README.md

 then , I have created the connection with Snowflake ,I have added account_id  , database and warehouse to make the connection.
-I have first started with creating the seeds  ,I have created the below file , to jott down all the concepts I have use in this project , you can refer here -dbt/concepts
+I have first started with creating the seeds  ,I have created the below file , I created the dbt_concepts file to jott down all the concepts
+I have use in this project , you can refer here dbt_concepts

 I have use 4 seeds in this project.